bots-garden/pi-genai-stack/README.md

 The Python dev environment is a Web IDE based on [Coder Server](https://github.com/coder/code-server) with the Python runtime and tools.
 The environment is starded as a Docker Compose service and you can open the IDE with this URL: http://localhost:3000.

 ![python dev environment](documents/pictures/python-dev-environment.png)

+## Use the JavaScript dev environment

+The JavaScript dev environment is a Web IDE based on [Coder Server](https://github.com/coder/code-server) with the Node.js runtime and tools.
+The environment is starded as a Docker Compose service and you can open the IDE with this URL: http://localhost:3001.

 ## How to update the Ollam runtime (== new image)